 Here are a few cool things I have seen since moving.

-This particular guy is called Neptune's Lace, and the squiggly white things are worm tubes.
+The lacy fan in the middle is a bryozoan, or moss animal.
+They are all colonial, and are really common members of the hard-substrate fouling community.
+This particular guy is called Neptune's Lace, and the squiggly white things are worm tubes. |